svaarala/duktape-wiki/HowtoNonBmpCharacters.md

 # How to work with non-BMP characters

-## Ecmascript and Duktape support for non-BMP
+## ECMAScript and Duktape support for non-BMP

-### Ecmascript standard strings are 16-bit only
+### ECMAScript standard strings are 16-bit only

-Ecmascript standard itself does not support non-BMP characters: all codepoints are strictly 16-bit.
+ECMAScript standard itself does not support non-BMP characters: all codepoints are strictly 16-bit.
 Non-BMP characters are intended to be represented using surrogate pairs: